 Round Table Participants

 All OECD ministers may attend Round Table meetings.
-Given the cross-cutting nature of sustainable development issues, OECD ministers with a range of portfolios have attended, including ministers of finance, ministers of economy, ministers of foreign affairs, ministers of trade, ministers of labour, ministers of development assistance, ministers of environment as well as EU Commissioners of Trade, Development and Environment.
+Given the cross-cutting nature of sustainable development issues, OECD ministers with a range of portfolios have participated, including ministers of Finance, Economy, Foreign Affairs, Trade, Labour, Development Assistance and Environment, as well as EU Commissioners of Trade, Development and Environment.

-In view of the importance of sustainability to developing countries and transitionary economies, key ministers from these countries are invited to participate in meetings.
-To date, ministers from Algeria, Bangladesh, Brazil, Chile, China, Ghana, India, Indonesia, Kenya, Latvia, Mauritania, Morocco, Mozambique, Namibia, Senegal, South Africa and Ukraine are among those who have attended Round Table meetings.
+In view of the importance of sustainability to developing countries, key ministers are also invited to participate.
+To date, Algeria, Bangladesh, Brazil, Chile, China, Ghana, India, Indonesia, Kenya, Latvia, Mauritania, Morocco, Mozambique, Namibia, Senegal, South Africa and Ukraine have been represented at ministerial level.
 The OECD itself also has very extensive links with non-member economies.
 As the host for the Development Assistance Committee, the OECD provides the Round Table with access to some of the best expertise in the world on development-related issues.

-Intergovernmental organisations represented at the Round Table also vary according to the theme of the meeting.
-Previous sessions have included the heads or senior representatives from the United Nations Development Programme (UNDP), the United Nations Council for Trade and Development (UNCTAD), the United Nations Environment Programme (UNEP), the UN International Maritime Organisation (IMO), the United Nations Conference on the Law of the Sea (UNCLOS), the Food and Agriculture Organisation (FAO), the United Nations Commission for Sustainable Development (UNCSD), the World Trade Organisation (WTO), the International Labour Organisation (ILO), the World Health Organisation (WHO) and the World Bank.
+Intergovernmental organisations represented at the Round Table vary according to the topic.
+Previous sessions have included heads or senior representatives from the United Nations Development Programme (UNDP), the United Nations Council for Trade and Development (UNCTAD), the United Nations Environment Programme (UNEP), the UN International Maritime Organisation (IMO), the United Nations Conference on the Law of the Sea (UNCLOS), the Food and Agriculture Organisation (FAO), the United Nations Commission for Sustainable Development (UNCSD), the World Trade Organisation (WTO), the International Labour Organisation (ILO), the World Health Organisation (WHO) and the World Bank.

-The private sector is keen to participate in meetings because of the businesslike and dynamic nature of the debates, the opportunity to receive first hand information from decision makers and the excellent opportunity to bring their ideas and interests to the attention of policy makers.
-Business has been represented at the highest levels, including the CEOs of Shell, Suez, Lafarge, Alcan, Rio Tinto and numerous others.
+The private sector is keen to participate because of the excellent opportunity to receive first-hand information from policy makers and to bring ideas and interests to the table.
+Business has been represented at the highest levels, including the CEOs of Shell, Suez, Lafarge and Alcan amongst numerous others.

 Stakeholders from civil society also participate in Round Table meetings.
-Again, representatives vary depending on the theme of the meeting, but have included the World Wide Fund for Nature, the World Resources Institute, and the World Business Council for Sustainable Development.
-Numerous other NGOs, such as The World Conservation Union, Greenpeace, the Pew Centre on Global Climate Change, the Marine Stewardship Council and the Coalition for Fair Fisheries Arrangements have also participated.
+Again, representatives vary depending on the theme, but have included the World Wide Fund for Nature, the World Resources Institute and the World Business Council for Sustainable Development.
+Numerous other NGOs, such as The World Conservation Union, Greenpeace, the Pew Centre on Global Climate Change, the Marine Stewardship Council and the Coalition for Fair Fisheries Arrangements have also attended.